Join Mayor Jyoti Gondek and Calgary’s arts and business leaders at the 2024 Celebration for the Arts.

 Cultural Leaders Legacy Arts Awards are a legacy of Calgary’s year as a Cultural Capital of Canada in 2012.

-The ATB Powering Possibility Through the Arts Award recognizes and supports organizations who are committed to enriching Calgary through arts programming which power possibilities for the local creative community.
-The award is intended to allow a presenting body the ability to continue their work and expand their impact in the arts & culture community.
+The ATB Powering Possibility Through the Arts Award recognizes and supports small to mid-sized organizations that are committed to enriching Calgary through arts programming that powers possibility for the local creative community.

 Award recipient: